ebaucom21/qfusionReadMeUpdate/README.md

 Having built the engine, you have run it from a directory which contains `basewsw` subdirectory with data files of Warsow 2.6+ (visit Warsow website/Warsow Discord for details).

+# Contributions

+We greatly appreciate any contributions to this project and want to make it as transparent as possible

+## Pull Requests
+We welcome your pull requests greatly.

+- Fork the repo and create your branch from main.
+- If you've added code that should be tested, add tests.
+- If you've changed APIs, update the documentation.
+- Ensure all tests and GitHub Actions workflows checks pass.
+- Make sure your code lints.

+## Issues and Help
+We use GitHub issues to track any bugs, help requests, duplicates, enhancements, or questions.
+Please ensure your description is clear enough so that an issue can be reproduced or so that someone else can understand how they can help you.

+# License

+The qfusion software is under <a href="https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html">(GPLv2)</a> license.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.